oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/common-mounts.md

-You can compare this domain resource YAML file with the domain resource YAML file from the original initial use case (`/tmp/mii-sample/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml`) to see the changes required for the common mounts option.
+You can compare this domain resource YAML file with the domain resource YAML file from the original initial use case (`/tmp/mii-sample/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml`) to see the changes required for common mounts.
 For example:

 ```
 $ diff /tmp/mii-sample/domain-resources/WLS-CM/mii-initial-d1-WLS-CM-v1.yaml /tmp/mii-sample/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml